idaholab/moose/framework/doc/content/source/vectorpostprocessors/PositionsFunctorValueSampler.md

 !syntax description /VectorPostprocessors/PositionsFunctorValueSampler

 !alert note
-If the point value sampler is used with a functor that is discontinuous the edge/face of a 2D/3D element, then the value from the element with the lowest ID will be returned, if and only if the user declared the functor as discontinuous using the [!param](/VectorPostprocessors/PositionsFunctorValueSampler/discontinuous) parameter.
+If the point value sampler is used with a functor that is discontinuous at the edge/face of a 2D/3D element, then the value from the element with the lowest ID will be returned, if and only if the user declared the functor as discontinuous using the [!param](/VectorPostprocessors/PositionsFunctorValueSampler/discontinuous) parameter.

 The CSV output, with rows for each sampled point, contains the columns listed below.
 The vectors declared by `PositionsFunctorValueSampler` share the same names as the column headers.